Bundling Home and Auto Insurance: Average Savings & Best Companies

 Pincher's Pro Tip

 Don't fixate on the bundle percentage alone.
-A carrier offering 25% off a higher base premium may still cost more than a carrier offering 10% off a lower one.
-Compare the total annual premium — not just the discount.
+A carrier offering 25% off a higher base premium may still cost more than a carrier offering 10% off a lower base.
+Compare the total annual premium rather than just the discount.

 What Makes a Bundle Deal Worth It?